 - Start by making the bacon gravy.

-- Add the 3 T. of reserved bacon grease to a medium sized pot.
+- Add the reserved bacon grease to a medium sized saucepan.

 - When the bacon grease is hot, add the 3 T. of flour and whisk, cooking for 1 minute.

-- Next slowly add the 2 cups of milk, stirring as you pour and bring to a boil.
-Turn the heat down to a simmer and let cook for 5 minutes until thick.
+- Next slowly pour in the milk, whisking as you pour.
+Bring to a boil, then turn the heat down to a simmer and let cook for 5 minutes until thickened.

 - Toast the slices of bread, then layer on the shredded chicken, splitting between the four slices of bread.